lux4rd0/weatherflow-dashboards-aio/README.md

     GF_AUTH_ANONYMOUS_ORG_ROLE: Viewer

-## Downloading Grafana WeatherFlow Dashboards Individually
+## Downloading WeatherFlow Grafana Dashboards Individually

-The dashboards included in this Grafana WeatherFlow stack can also be downloaded separately if so desired:
+The dashboards included in this WeatherFlow Dashboards AIO stack can also be downloaded separately if so desired:

 - [WeatherFlow - Overview](https://grafana.com/grafana/dashboards/13938)
 - [WeatherFlow - Today So Far](https://grafana.com/grafana/dashboards/13939)